 What is Clubhouse?

 Clubhouse is an audio-only mobile app that lets you listen to conversations like a live podcast or actively participate in discussions.
-There is no text, video, likes or comments.
-This hybrid of social network and messenger can be compared to a virtual online conference, where some have a microphone and most just listen.
+There is no text, video, likes or comments at all.
+This hybrid of social network and messenger can be compared to a virtual online conference, where some have a mic and most just listen.

-The operators Alpha Exploration themselves call it "drop-in audio chat" and describe Clubhouse as "a new kind of social service based on voice that allows people anywhere in the world to talk, tell stories, develop ideas, deepen friendships and meet interesting new people."
+Operators Alpha Exploration themselves call it “drop-in audio chat” and describe Clubhouse as “a new kind of social service based on voice that allows people anywhere in the world to talk, tell stories, develop ideas, deepen friendships, and meet interesting new people.”

 To join Clubhouse, you first need to download the drop-in audio app from the Apple store.
-In addition, an invitation from an already registered user is required.
-This "invite" works via telephone number.
+Additionally, an invitation by an already registered user is required.
+This “invite” works via phone number.

-The platform consists of communities and chat rooms on specific topics, between which users can switch back and forth and also create them themselves - privately or publicly.
-As a host, you can determine which members are allowed to speak, raise their hands and which are only allowed to listen.
-People, clubs and communities can be found via the app's search function.
-The clubs are assigned to categories and topics, from which you can choose up to five during registration.
+The platform consists of communities and chat rooms on specific topics, which users can switch back and forth between and also create themselves – privately or publicly.
+As a host, you can specify which members are allowed to speak, raise their hands, and which are only allowed to listen.
+People, clubs and communities can be found via the app’s search function.
+The clubs are assigned to categories and topics, from which you can select up to five during registration.

 Luisa Neubauer talks about climate protection, Christian Lindner about the FDP and Joko Winterscheid about himself.
 You can even listen to a journalist eating noodles.
-Topics such as foundations, start-ups or real estate still predominate at the moment.
-But there are also rooms for young female journalists, fans of the TV format "Dschungelcamp" or the NBA.
+Topics such as foundations, start-ups or real estate currently still predominate.
+But there are also rooms for young female journalists, fans of the TV format “Dschungelcamp” or the NBA.

 Is that interesting for companies?

-Clubhouse is currently not recommended as a service channel for companies or for paid offers.
+Clubhouse is currently not recommended as a service channel for companies or for paid services.
 The app is still too new for that, and too many data protection requirements have not yet been met.
 Business use of Clubhouse is currently prohibited anyway.
-The term "commercial use" is not further specified; "personal use" is permitted.
-So there is a grey area, e.g. when professional conversations, topic sessions and discussions take place, recruiters are looking for new employees or conversations are only offered against payment.
-Secondly, the app is only available for iOS/ Apple users.
-That is only 20 per cent of all smartphone users.
+The term “commercial use” is not specified further, while “personal use” is permitted.
+So there is a gray area, e.g. when professional conversations, topic sessions and discussions take place, recruiters are looking for new employees or conversations are only offered against payment.
+Second, the app is only available to iOS/ Apple users.
+That’s only 20 percent of all smartphone users.